p-wegner/usermanagement/prd/multitenancy-keycloak.md

 - **Hierarchical subadmin APIs**: Implement endpoints that allow subadmins to manage their subtree, including user, group, and permission management.
 - **Per-group permission APIs**: Implement endpoints for querying and updating permissions for any group, with proper authorization checks.
 - UI must use the backend API to determine what to display/manage for the current user.
+- **Performance considerations**: Implement caching for frequently accessed group hierarchies and role assignments.

 ---

-## 7. Open Questions
+## 7. Open Questions and Decisions

-- Should tenants be allowed to share roles or users?
-Yes, user is assign roles that belong to any tenant within the organization/customer.
+- **Role Sharing**: Tenants can share roles within the same customer/organization.
+Users can be assigned roles that belong to any tenant within their organization.
-- What is the process for onboarding a new customer or tenant?
+- **Onboarding Process**: The process for onboarding a new customer or tenant needs to be defined, including:
-- Should group-scoped permissions be visible to parent/ancestor admins, or only to direct group admins?
+  - Creation of top-level customer group
+  - Creation of tenant subgroups
+  - Assignment of initial admin users
+  - Creation of required roles and permissions
+- **Admin Visibility**: Parent/ancestor admins should have visibility into group-scoped permissions of their descendants, with the ability to override if necessary.

 ---